bfxy/bfxy-elevator/docs/source/general_info.rst

 Design and function
 -------------------

-A modern elevator is a complicated mechanism however based on the simple physical principle.
+Modern elevator is a complicated mechanism however based on the simple physical principle.
 The design of a modern elevator includes:

 * Passenger carriage
 * Electric motor